Follow TV Tropes

 • Local Reference: The studio loves sneaking in references to their home country of Finland, with the reoccurring town of Watery being made up of Finnish immigrants, to oddball Finnish janitor Ahti, who either shares his name with the Finnish pagan god of water or is the Finnish water god, making a cameo no matter how implausible.
 Alan Wake II contains the most references yet as the player is finally able to visit Watery, which features a sauna, lots of Finnish-language signage, the Kalevala Knights motorcycle club, the Koskela brothers with their Kitschy Local Commercial about "the Finnish way" to drink Ahma Beer, and a little Finnish flair in the Coffee World amusement park (also run by the Koskelas), which sells toy puukkos (a traditional Finnish knife).
 Many save points in AW2 also have a plate of Karelian pies, open-faced savory pies with a rye crust, alongside the coffee thermos used to save the game, which is also a reference as Finland consumes the most coffee per capita in the world.

 • Parental Abandonment: Every Remedy protagonist thus far has come from a broken family, with both parents absent and/or dead prior to the start of the story.
-Max Payne's father was abusive and then he was orphaned by age fourteen, in addition to him losing his wife and infant daughter at the start of his story.
-Alan Wake was raised by a single mother who was in and out of mental institutions throughout his childhood.
+According to the comics, Max Payne's father was abusive and then he was orphaned by age fourteen, in addition to him losing his wife and infant daughter at the start of his story.
+Alan Wake never knew his father and was raised by a single mother who was in and out of mental institutions throughout his childhood.
 Jack Joyce was orphaned in a car accident and became estranged from his brother, his only surviving family, shortly thereafter.
 Jesse Faden was orphaned in a paranatural disaster and her brother was taken by the FBC.
-Saga Anderson never knew her father and her mother became estranged from her family, and then passed sometime prior to the start of the game.
+Saga Anderson never knew her father and her mother estranged herself from her own family, and then passed sometime prior to the start of the game.

 • Production Posse: Throughout the years and across Remedy's numerous franchises, a group of actors now make regular appearances in most of the Remedy games, including: